Barney Ruditsky: Career in the NYPD

 Upon his return from France, Ruditsky joined New York City Police Department (NYPD), officially becoming a patrolman in 1921.
 The young officer soon made a name for himself when, in August 1923, he subdued a much larger man using his nightstick and was praised by both Magistrate Henry M. R. Goodman and The New York Times for the arrest.
 Ruditsky was made a detective the following year in the gangster-industrial squad, headed by Detective Johnny Broderick.
 The two men would eventually become one of the Broadway Squad's leading detectives during Prohibition.

 On the night of February 21, 1926, he and his wife Mollie stopped the robbery of a confectionery store near their home on Pennsylvania Avenue in Brooklyn.
 The two were returning from celebrating their wedding anniversary at a theatre and supper club when they noticed the hold-up taking place.
 Ruditsky managed to overpower one of the robbers, took his gun, and handed it to his wife while he chased down the second robber.
 Mollie held the first robber at bay while Ruditsky apprehended his accomplice a block and a half away.
 He then took both men to the nearby Brownsville Police Station.
 Six months after this incident Ruditsky was promoted to second-grade detective.

 In 1928, Ruditsky and fellow detective Harry Hagen disguised themselves as customers in a Turkish bathhouse on Second Street, a known underworld hangout, where they successfully captured the notorious "Poison Ivy" gang.
-Similarly, he arrested members of the "Pear Buttons" of West Side Manhattan.
+Similarly, he arrested members of the "Pearl Buttons" of West Side Manhattan.
 It was these cases which first gained Ruditsky fame as a detective.